Amelie-Schreiber/persisten_homology_of_entanglement/README.md

 Overall, computing the 2-parameter persistent homology of a bifiltration constructed from a quantum circuit can be a useful tool for studying the entanglement structure of the circuit and gaining insights into the quantum information processing that is happening.
 We can then use [Rivet](https://github.com/rivetTDA/rivet)

-To compute one-parameter persistent homology we can use the following Gudhi code:
+Given a distance matrix (or weighted adjacency matrix used to give distance in some way eg. inverse mutual information) we can compute one-parameter persistent homology by using the following Gudhi code:

 ```
 import numpy as np